 Confession of faith in a Mennonite Perspective

 The Confession of Faith in a Mennonite Perspective was adopted at the delegate sessions of the General Conference Mennonite Church and the Mennonite Church, meeting at Wichita, Kansas, July 25-30, 1995.
-Associated Mennonite Biblical Seminary uses this as its expression of faith, and together with scripture, as the standard for theological reflection and dialogue.
+Anabaptist Mennonite Biblical Seminary uses this as its expression of faith, and together with scripture, as the standard for theological reflection and dialogue.

 The following is a summary statement of the Confession of Faith in a Mennonite Perspective.
 The summary statement is used here by permission of Herald Press which is the copyright holder for the statement.
 For more information, please read the full statement online.